LeToNode/Play2.0-CN-doc/scalaGuide/main/xml/ScalaXmlRequests.md

 }
 ```

-Of course it's way better (and simpler) to specify our own `BodyParser` to ask Play to parser the content body directly as Xml:
+It’s way better (and simpler) to specify our own `BodyParser` to ask Play to parse the content body directly as XML:

 ```
 def sayHello = Action(parse.xml) { request =>